 The auditor has reviewed PBP policy 45-1, "Strip and Body Cavity Searches."
 The policy conforms to all requirements of the decree, and was promulgated and effective November 10, 1997.
 A review of the training records of the bureau indicates that, as of May, 1999, the department had trained all active duty officers in its strip search policy.
-In addition, the auditor has reviewed a randomly selected sample of 89 completed "Field Contact/Search/Seizure Reports" (FCSSRs forms generated between May 16 and August 15, 199).
-One of these reports dealt with a strip search.
-Command-level review noted execution of the strip search in an unapproved area of the zone station, and counseling was ordered for the officer conducting the search.
-Further, the error was noted at the station level by a shift lieutenant.
-In addition, the auditor reviewed all completed electronic records dealing with FCSSRs for the quarter, and found that none reported a strip search.
-As noted in earlier quarterly audit reports, however, the department has established an effective review policy, and has, in the past through its inspections and audit process, noted the conduct of strip searches which fell outside of policy.
-The officers conducting these inappropriate strip searches were retrained, in addition to receiving written memoranda regarding their actions.
-The bureau is judged to remain in operational compliance on this task.
+In addition, the auditor has reviewed a randomly selected sample of completed "Field Contact/Search/Seizure Reports" (FCSSRs) forms generated between August 16 and November 15, 1999.

+In addition, the auditor reviewed all completed electronic records dealing with FCSSRs for the quarter, and found one that reported a strip search.
+While the report, completed by detectives, labeled the search a "strip search," it was actually a search incidental to arrest that involved the officer reaching into an arrestee's inner clothing to retrieve what he reasonably believed to be narcotics.